 THE PLIVA PERDIGON (P SQUARED) FLY TYING TUTORIAL

-Anyway, in my second post about last year's World Fly Fishing Championships in Bosnia, I mentioned a fly I call the Pliva Perdigon (P squared for short).
+In my second post about last year's World Fly Fishing Championships in Bosnia, I mentioned a fly I call the Pliva Perdigon (P squared for short).
 It is another installment, in the perdigon style of Spanish nymphs which are so incredibly popular in Europe right now; similar to the Butano nymph I shared a few tutorials ago.
 Whereas the Butano is a bling laden attractor style perdigon, the Pliva Perdigon is more imitative in nature.
 The colors can be matched to any local mayfly species you encounter by changing the thread colors.
 As I mention in the video, the fly can also be tied with or without a thread hotspot as desired.

 Shortly into our first day of practice in Bosnia, I was fishing out in the middle of some heavy water on the Pliva.
 Renato quickly called my mistake and pointed me toward a few grayling which he had spotted in softer water.
 While I was used to West Coast rainbows that liked to hang in heavy water, the fish in the Pliva stuck mostly to softer water given the constant 47 degree Fahrenheit environment they live in.
 After positioning myself to target the grayling Renato showed me, I caught one fairly quickly on whatever nymph I had on at the time, which I can't recall now.
 However, these grayling were not the easiest fish I've had the pleasure of casting to and I failed to convince any others they needed to eat my fly for a while after the first.
 While my teammate Josh Graffam stood watching, because his waders and fishing gear were on a plane somewhere in the vast ether of lost airline luggage, Renato handed me a Pliva Perdigon.
 I immediately liked the look of the fly, and several casts in I had my second grayling seen below with Josh doing a fine job of hand modeling.